sumdog/bee2/README.md

 * Part 3: [Bee2: Automating HAProxy and LetsEncrypt with Docker](http://penguindreams.org/blog/bee2-automating-haproxy-and-letsencrypt-with-docker/)
 * Part 4: [Bee2 In Production: IPv6, HAProxy and Docker](https://penguindreams.org/blog/bee2-in-production-ipv6-haproxy-and-docker/)

+# Should I Use This?

+Probably not.
+I wrote this because I become frustrated with Terraform and Docker Compose, but I realize I've pretty much just rewritten Terraform and Docker Compose.
+It has a lot of good unit tests, but it has very few useful error messages.
+The documentation is long, unwieldy and out of date.
+As of December 2020, I still use it to run everything I self-host.

 # Installation